owncloud/ocis/services/thumbnails/README.md

 Example:

 Requested: 18x12
 Available: 30x20, 15x10, 9x6
 Returned: 15x10

 ## Thumbnail Processors

 Normally, an image might get cropped when creating a preview, depending on the aspect ratio of the original image.
 This can have negative impacts on previews as only a part of the image will be shown.
 When using an _optional_ processor in the request, cropping can be avoided by defining on how the preview image generation will be done.
 The following processors are available:

 *   `resize` resizes the image to the specified width and height and returns the transformed image.
 If one of width or height is 0, the image aspect ratio is preserved.
 *   `fit` scales down the image to fit the specified maximum width and height and returns the transformed image.
 *   `fill`: creates an image with the specified dimensions and fills it with the scaled source image.
 To achieve the correct aspect ratio without stretching, the source image will be cropped.
-*   `thumbnail` scales the image up or down, crops it to the specified width and hight and returns the transformed image.
+*   `thumbnail` scales the image up or down, crops it to the specified width and height and returns the transformed image.

 To apply one of those, a query parameter has to be added to the request, like `?processor=fit`.
-If no query parameter or processor is added, the default behaviour applies which is `resize` for gif's and `thumbnail` for all others.
+If no query parameter or processor is added, the default behaviour applies which is `resize` for gifs and `thumbnail` for all others.

 ## Deleting Thumbnails